Programs of Study

 The EMS program provides students with the theoretical and practical preparation to qualify for the entry-level EMS workforce.
 There are three levels of EMS training – Emergency Medical Technician, Advanced EMT and Paramedic.
 Certificates and an Associate in Applied Science degree are available.

 The Massage Therapy Program is an all-inclusive two-semester program that includes lecture, lab and medical courses.
 Upon completion, graduates are eligible to sit for their choice of two licensing exams given by the Federation of State Massage Therapy Boards.
-Deadline to apply for the program is July 31 prior to students staring the program in the Fall Semester.
+Deadline to apply for the program is July 31 prior to students starting the program in the Fall Semester.

 Gadsden State offers credentials for registered and licensed practical nurses.
 The Mobility Nursing Program is also offered to LPNs and paramedics desiring to become registered nurses.
 There is a competitive selection process for the Nursing Program, which includes minimum grade point average and ACT score requirements.
 The application period for Nursing closes Feb.
 1 each year.